-Equity award levels are based on grant guidelines approved by the Board or the Compensation Committee and vary among employees based on their job level within the Company and their individual performance.
-Annual equity awards to Named Executive Officers are typically made as part of the annual review of Named Executive Officer performance, which typically occurs around year-end.
-However, in 2021, equity awards were granted to all employees in October 2021.
+Equity award levels are based on grant guidelines approved by the Board or the Compensation Committee.
+Annual equity awards to Named Executive Officers are typically made as part of the annual review of Named Executive Officer performance, which typically occurs around the end of each calendar year.
 Newly hired or promoted executives receive their equity awards on their respective dates of hire or promotion.
-For 2021, the Compensation Committee targeted equity award levels for our Named Executive Officers, including the Chairman and Chief Executive Officer, at approximately the 50th percentile of long-term incentive awards of executives with similar roles at similar organizations, based on a review of competitive market data.
+For 2022, the Compensation Committee did not award annual grants to our Named Executive Officers, including the Chairman and Chief Executive Officer, but did provide a special one-time retention equity award for them in July 2022 valued at approximately one half of the 50th percentile of long-term incentive awards to executives with similar roles at similar organizations, based on a review of competitive market data.
+These awards are further described in the next paragraph.
 The grant of equity awards by the Company is unrelated to any anticipated major announcements made by the Company and is not influenced by any material, non-public information that may exist at the time of grant.